Benjamin Adegbuyi: Adegbuyi vs. Ben Saddik II

+Glory Last Heavyweight Standing Tournament

+Adegbuyi takes part in the Glory 99 “Heavyweight Last Man Standing Tournament” where 32 heavyweight fighters compete on April 5, 2025 in Rotterdam, Netherlands.

 Training and fighting style

 Adegbuyi has been training in his native Romania for the most part of his career, currently still in the capital Bucharest but also at Superpro Team in Sibiu, Transylvania for boxing.
 He first went to Respect Gym, which was run by Alin Panaite, where he trained with fellow kickboxers Andrei Stoica, Bogdan Stoica, Claudiu Bădoi, Ciprian Șchiopu and Florin Lupu.

 Since 2015, Adegbuyi has been training mainly in Zevenbergen, Netherlands under Dennis Krauweel at Superpro Sportcenter, with fellow kickboxers Rico Verhoeven, Dexter Suisse and Max van Gelder.

-In 2015, Adegbuyi and Tyson Fury trained together in Manchester, England in preparation for their fights at the Glory 24: Denver tournament and against Wladimir Klitschko respectively.
+In 2015, Adegbuyi and Tyson Fury trained together in Manchester, England, in preparation for their fights at the Glory 24: Denver tournament and against Wladimir Klitschko respectively.
 Previously, in 2014, he helped prepare Alexander Gustafsson for his fight against Jimi Manuwa.
 Adegbuyi and Gustafsson praised each other.

 He has power, fluidity and athleticism.
 In the last fights, he demonstrated the ability to explore a more diverse range of techniques, from vicious body-shots to devastating low kicks.